 43. Cumbia

 Cumbia originated in Colombia during the late 17th century.
 It is a lively and rhythmic dance music characterized by its repetitive beat and melodic patterns.
 Cumbia has since spread throughout Latin America, becoming popular in countries like Mexico and Argentina.
-It incorporates elements of indigenous, African, and European musical traditions, resulting in a vibrant and diverse genre that is celebrated for its infectious rhythm and danceability.
+It incorporates elements of indigenous, African, and European musical traditions, resulting in a vibrant genre that is celebrated for its infectious rhythm and danceability.

 44. Bluegrass